esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Now.

-The writing that follows came from the moment my secrets were exposed and the people who loved me most said, "We're not going to watch you die.
+The song in this chapter came from the moment my secrets were exposed and the people who loved me most said, "We're not going to watch you die.
 You have to choose... or we walk."
 It's about the crossroads we all reach eventually—the moment when staying put is no longer an option, and forward is the only way through.

 You're at that crossroads now.
 And you have to choose.